 Peer tutoring is available for students experiencing academic difficulty.
 Students seeking assistance in mathematics and writing should visit the Allen Library on the Iola Campus and the Academic Success Center on the Burlingame Campus.
-A Zoom meeting may be set up by contacting the Math Center Coordinator during tutoring hours.
+A Zoom meeting may be set up by contacting Bruce Symes during tutoring hours.
 An Online Writing Lab also is available for online, concurrent, and other students through the college's website or by emailing symes@allencc.edu.

-For other subjects, and for online and concurrent students needing help with math, NetTutor is available through Blackboard.
+For other subjects, and for online and concurrent students needing help with math, NetTutor is available through the Learning Management System (LMS).
 Professional tutors are ready anytime day or night to assist students in math, business and technology, physical and life science, social and behavioral science, allied health, humanities, fine arts, and literature.